Female poses – 9 expert posing tips for photographing women

 Instead, direct your subject to bring her arm across her body.
 This makes her shoulders wider than where her arm cuts across her body and so creates a slimmer waist.

-If she’s not square on to camera, but standing at a 45 degree angle, it’s a great way of accentuating the curve at the small of the back, which in turn makes her waist slimmer and introduces an S curve.
+When a woman isn’t square on to camera, but standing at a 45 degree angle, this posing technique accentuates the curve at the small of the back.
+This in turn makes her waist slimmer and introduces an S curve to the pose.

 7. Confident portrait poses for women

-When a woman looks confident, she feels great, so I love photographing women in a way that makes them look strong, confident and sometimes with a bit of attitude.
+When a woman looks confident, she feels great and looks good.
+So I love photographing women in a way that makes them look strong, confident and sometimes with a bit of attitude.

-For this reason I very, very rarely photograph a woman looking up into the camera – it places the viewer in a dominant position and the subject in the submissive position.
+For this reason I very, very rarely photograph a woman looking up into the camera.
+The high camera angle places the viewer in a dominant position and the subject in the submissive position.

 Traditionally women were photographed from above their eye level and men were photographed from below their eye level, but times have changed and so have camera angles.